kaedroho/django-modelsearch/README.md

 from modelsearch.queryset import SearchableQuerySetMixin

-# This adds a .search() method to the models QuerySet
+# This mixin adds a .search() method to the models QuerySet
 class SongQuerySet(SearchableQuerySetMixin, models.QuerySet):
     pass